 - Temperature.
 It is a well-established fact that the growth and activity of microorganisms are governed by temperature.
 Thus, the temperature change in different geological conditions also affects the process of decomposition.
-Lowering of the temperature, as seen on higher altitudes with low temperature, significantly slows down the process of decomposition.
+Lowering the temperature, as seen on higher altitudes with low temperatures, significantly slows down the process of decomposition.
 This can be attributed to the slow microbial growth at low temperatures.

 - Aeration.
 The majority of the decomposers especially decomposing bacteria are aerobic in nature.
 Thus, oxygen becomes an essential element for the process of decomposition.
 In soil, oxygen is present in the pores of the soil.